Kyushu Shinkansen line complete guide

 Nishi Kyushu shinkansen stops

-The Nishi Kyushu Shinkansen is a new train line that serves as an extension of the Kyushu Shinkansen line.
+The Nishi Kyushu Shinkansen serves as an extension of the Kyushu Shinkansen line.

 The Nishi Kyushu Shinkansen line currently runs between Takeo-Onsen and Nagasaki Station, spanning a distance of approximately 66 kilometers.
 The Kamome train service is currently the only Shinkansen service operating on this line.